Aomori Prefecture: Kamakura period

 The Kamakura period is a phase that marks the governance by the Kamakura shogunate between c.
 1185 and 1333.

 Minamoto no Yoritomo incorporated Mutsu Province into the holdings of the Kamakura shogunate.
 Nanbu Mitsuyuki, founder of the Nanbu clan, was awarded vast estates in Nukanobu District after he had joined Minamoto no Yoritomo at the Battle of Ishibashiyama in 1180 and the conquest of the Northern Fujiwara.

 Nanbu Mitsuyuki built Shōjujidate Castle in what is now Nanbu, Aomori.
 The eastern area of the current prefecture was dominated by horse ranches, and the Nanbu grew powerful and wealthy on the supply of warhorses.
 These horse ranches were fortified stockades, numbered one through nine (Ichinohe through Kunohe), and were awarded to the six sons of Nanbu Mitsuyuki, forming the six main branches of the Nanbu clan.
 The northwestern part of the prefecture was awarded to the Andō clan for their role in driving the Northern Fujiwara out of Tosaminato.
 The port was expanded under the rule of the Andō clan and they traded heavily with the Ainu in Ezo.
 Conflict would break out between the Ainu and the Andō clan in 1268 and again in the 1320s.
 The conflict ended after the Nanbu intervened at the behest of the shogunate.
 The conflict weakened the Kamakura shogunate in its later years.
 The Andō became split into northern (Andō) and southern (Akita) divisions.
+During this time, the Emishi were gradually assimilated into the warrior class.

+Buddhism expanded greatly in Japan during this period, with six new schools of Buddhism being founded: Pure Land, Rinzai, Jōdo Shinshū, Sōtō, Nichiren school, and the Ji-shū branch of Pure Land.
+While these new schools of Buddhism spread to Aomori Prefecture, the process was slow due to the distance from Kamakura.
+Buddism is Aomori remained strongly blended with older schools of Buddism in Aomori Prefecture, especially Shugendō and Tendai.